 Additional Information to Know

-- You don’t need to carry your membership card, however, make sure you know your Known Traveler Number.
-I have arrived at the airport to learn that my boarding pass didn’t reflect TSA Pre✓®, but without your KTN, they can’t help you.
+- You don’t need to carry your membership card.
+However, make sure you know your Known Traveler Number.
+I arrived at the airport to learn that my boarding pass didn’t reflect TSA Pre✓®, but without your KTN, they can’t help you.
 Opportunity missed!

 - The name you use on your application must match the identification you use at your in-person interview.
 This must be the same name you use for your airline reservations.
-I got burned by this one once as my ticket pulled in my credit card name which included my middle name.
-Since it didn’t match, I didn’t get TSA PreCheck nor Global Entry.
+I got burned by this one once as my ticket pulled in my credit card name, which included my middle name.
+Since it didn’t match, I didn’t get TSA PreCheck or Global Entry.

-- You can check your status online and once approved, you are provided your KTN.
+- You can check your status online, and once approved, and you are provided your KTN.
 You can use this even before you get the letter with your card.

 - There is no age restriction to enroll in this program.
 Parents and legal guardians who have TSA PreCheck may be joined by children under the age of 12.